Ddeak/cash-conversion/README.md

 #### Improvements:

+- Loading state for the convert button - as with any API call, there is a chance the user will not have great connection, the application should display some form of loading while the API call is being made.
+- Change the state management to useReducer instead of multiple useStates.
+As a general rule, when you have multiple useStates, I find that the state code becomes bloated, switching to useReducer helps simplify the state and makes the code more readable (in my opinion)
-- I have done some preparation work for errors, however they are currently not shown on screen.
-The user should be informed especially in the case of API failures, and be presented with an appropriate error message in some form.
+- I have done some preparation work for errors, however they are relatively basic.
+The user should be informed especially in the case of API failures, and be presented with an appropriate error message.
+- As noted above, the project is linier in a column.
+One potential improvement for desktop would be to have the components horizontal, with the From select and From Amount together, and the To select and To output together.